-Lightmap generation is the process of pre-calculating lighting information for a static scene and storing it in textures which are then applied on materials.
-This is an efficient way of lighting a scene if much of the light sources and geometry are static or environmental.
-And produces realistic results.
+Lightmap generation is the process of pre-calculating lighting information for a static scene and storing it in textures, which are then applied on materials.
+This is an efficient and realistic way to light a scene if many of the light sources and geometry are static or environmental.

-PlayCanvas offers a very convenient solution to generating lightmaps.
-Using the standard light components in the Editor you choose which lights are used to bake lightmaps and which are used to dynamically light the scene at runtime.
-Lights that are set to bake are then used when the application starts to generate lightmaps which are used to light the scene.
+PlayCanvas offers a convenient solution to generating lightmaps.
+Using the standard light components in the Editor, you can choose which lights are used to bake lightmaps and which are used to dynamically light the scene at runtime.
+The lights that you set to bake will be used when the application generates the lightmaps that light the scene.